CodeSolid/CodeSolid.github.io/booksource/solutions.md

 # Solutions to Exercises

 This will be where the solutions to exercises live.
+If ever the requirements get fixed.